 Instant app development is not difficult since developers don’t need to create a new codebase.
-They can use the existing code, API and project.
+They can use the existing code, API, and project.

 The image below demonstrates the key steps needed to create Android instant apps.

-Let’s review each of them in more detail.
+Let’s review each in detail.